jjasghar/slack-meetbot/README.md

 A Python-based Slackbot that helps drive and manage meetings in Slack channels.
 It tracks participation, records minutes, manages action items, and provides detailed meeting statistics.

+Note: You miss [meetbot](https://wiki.debian.org/MeetBot) from IRC?
+Well here is the next generation for Slack.

 ## Features

 - 📝 Meeting Management